TBean18/COP4655TeamApp/README.md

 **Required Must-have Stories**

+- [x] User can login
+- [x] User can Logout
-- User can create a new account
+- [x] User can create a new account
-- User can login
-- User can view the quote of the day
+- [ ] User can view the quote of the day
+- [ ] User can view a stream of quotes
-- User can manage its own schedule for receiving more quotes
+- [ ] User can manage its own schedule for receiving more quotes
-- User can choose styles for its feed and quotes
+- [ ] User can choose styles for its feed and quotes
 - ...

 **Optional Nice-to-have Stories**

-- User can like a quote
+- [ ] User can like a quote
-- User can share a quote with a direct link to the application
+- [ ] User can share a quote with a direct link to the application
-- User can comment on the quote
+- [ ] User can comment on the quote
-- User can choose what categories of quotes it would like to see more of
+- [ ] User can choose what categories of quotes it would like to see more of
-- User can submit a quote to the team for review
+- [ ] User can submit a quote to the team for review
 - ...

 ### 2. Screen Archetypes